bguerout/oleoduc/README.md

 ## mergeStreams(...streams, [options])

-Allows multiple streams to be merged into a single one.
+Allows streams to be merged into a single one.

 #### Parameters

-- `streams`: A list of streams to merge or a list of stream factory functions
+- `streams`: A list of streams
-- `options`:
+- `options`: Options are passed to [stream.PassThrough](https://nodejs.org/api/stream.html#class-streampassthrough)
-    - `sequential`: Read the next stream after the previous one has ended (default: false)

 #### Examples

-Read multiple files as if it were a single one
+Read files as if it were a single one

 ```js
 const { oleoduc, mergeStreams, writeData } = require("oleoduc");